Marketing Fails: Angering Your Target Audience is a Bad First Impression

 Marketing Fails: Be Kind to Mobile Website Visitors — No Pop-Ups

 While online this morning reading some posts, I clicked on a link that looked interesting.
-Suddenly, my phone screen filled up with a giant pop-up trying to get me to sign up for their newsletter opt-in.
+Suddenly, my phone screen filled up with a giant pop-up.
+They had hijacked my device, trying to get me to sign up for their newsletter opt-in.

-It reminded me of a webinar where the person teaching about using newsletter opt-ins to grow your business was talking about the benefits of a pop-up opt-in because more people will sign up just to make it go away.
+It reminded me of a webinar I attended in marketing.
+The teacher spoke about the benefits of a pop-up opt-in.
+He said more people will sign up just to make it go away.

 So, um….what now?

-You decide to annoy your target market into shutting off your message.
+You annoy your target market into shutting off your message.

 Are you nuts?
-How is that a good strategy?
+How is that an excellent strategy?

-Another website I used to enjoy visiting now has a pop-up ad that covers part of the content while you scroll down.
+Pop-up ads are equally annoying.
+Another website I used to enjoy visiting now has a pop-up ad.
+This ad covers part of the content while you scroll down.
 The website’s owner told me that this was because my screen must be too small.

 My computer screen must be too small?
 WHAT?

-I am a graphic designer.
-As desktop monitors go, mine is a decent size, and up to date.
-The website owner also was trying to figure out (via a Facebook inquiry) why traffic dropped off of her blog.
+I am a professional graphic designer (day job and side hustle).
+As desktop monitors go, mine is an extra-colossal size, and up to date.
+The website owner also was trying to figure out (via a Facebook inquiry in a SEO group) why traffic dropped off of her blog.

 Marketing Fails: Did I Invite You Over?